thegooddocsproject/website-hugo/content/en/docs/glossaries/roadmap.md

 ---
-title: "Sharable glossaries roadmap"
+title: Shareable glossaries roadmap
-linkTitle: "Roadmap"
+linkTitle: Roadmap
 menu:
   glossaries:
     weight: 120
 draft: false
+lastmod: 2022-05-15T06:26:30.133Z
 ---

 This roadmap describes steps planned by open source collaborators to realize the potential for large-scale sharing of glossary terms between disparate organizations and projects.

 It is designed to help collaborators understand how they can join and benefit from the initiative.

-## How can we bootstrap sharable glossaries?
+## How can we bootstrap shareable glossaries?

-How can we push through existing hurdles and bootstrap a _sharable glossary_ framework, and achieve widespread adoption?
-It will involve a multi-phased approach, addressing key challenges which have hindered prior attempts:
+How can we push through existing hurdles and bootstrap a _shareable glossary_ framework, and achieve widespread adoption?
+It will involve a multiphased approach, addressing key challenges which have hindered prior attempts:

-+   Establish a core _sharable glossary_ format, with help from domain modelers from ISO and OGC standards communities.
++   Establish a core _shareable glossary_ format, with help from domain modelers from ISO and OGC standards communities.
 +   Publish prominent glossaries as a web service, starting initially with committed stakeholders from within the geospatial domain.
 +   Scale, by making it super-easy for projects to auto-generate a glossary file for their websites from authoritative glossaries.
 +   Incrementally add tooling to realize high value glossary use cases.